increments/circleci-parallel/README.md

 end

 # Sync all nodes in the same build and gather all node data into the master node.
-# Invoking this method blocks until the join and data downloads are complete.
+# Invoking this method blocks until the join and the data transfer is complete.
 CircleCI::Parallel.join
 ```